 - Attila's is one of the historical campaigns you can play in Age of Empires II: The Conquerors, showcasing the Hun faction that was included in that expansion.

 - Appears as the faction leader of the Huns in Civilization V. The AI assigned for him is easily the most aggressive out of all the leaders in the game (even memetic asshole Montezuma).
 His unique units and powers make him the the best choice for an early game conquest victory.
+He is depicted as speaking Chuvash in the game, hinting at their possible shared Oghur Turkic heritage.

 - A Gender Flipped version of him appears as a Saber in Fate/Grand Ordernote , though she prefers to be called "Altera".
 This depiction is also a very favorable one, as her In-Universe Character Alignment is Chaotic Good, and she's one of the more just Servants.
 It briefly mentions that she was married to Siegfried's wife Kriemhild for a time, like in Nibelungenlied.
 However, the fact that the Attila of the Nasuverse is female becomes tame when it's revealed in Fate/Extella: The Umbral Star that she's actually the remains of an alien superweapon that wiped out all prehistoric human civilization, found in the ruins of her original shattered form and raised as a warrior and conqueror by the Huns.